MatthijsKamstra/Mac-setup/readme_iterm2.md

 ```
-- Open iTerm2 that we already downloaded at the first section
 - Go to iTerm2 > Preferences > Profiles > Colors Tab
 - Click Color Presets… at the bottom right
 - Click Import…